-- If you want to make extensive changes to a job, we recommend clicking Save and Redo frequently to ensure all the changes all saved.
+- If you want to make extensive changes to a submission, we recommend clicking Save and Redo frequently to ensure all the changes all saved.
 This will trigger a new Redo every time you click the button, and so you will need to continue the editing work from the new Redo ID page.

 - We do not recommend using the Editor on Internet Explorer.
 If you don't have access to a different browser (like Firefox or Google Chrome), we recommend using the Redo feature instead to edit your results.

 - Please ensure you follow our Transcription Guidelines when you're editing the caption text, namely the General Formatting Guidelines and the Caption Breaks Guidelines.

 - If you need different outputs/settings, you should refer to the Redo feature.

 - The Caption Editor is made available to CaptionSync users at no cost.
 We endeavor to keep it up to date, but changes to browsers are frequent and usually unannounced, so we are unable to guarantee that all features will work on all browsers, all the time.
 If you find a feature is not working as expected, please use the Redo feature instead, and let us know about the issues you encountered so that we can repair them.